aditi040306/haas_shecodes_microservices/README.md

 ## 2. (Legacy) Local Flask Setup – Single `backend/` App

-> This was the original monolithic setup – still useful for learning, but the final project uses the microservices in `services/`.
+> This was the original monolithic setup – which is updated now as the final project uses the microservices in `services/`.

 ### 2.1.
 Create folder structure